What are AIDS-related cancers?

 - Higher risk of other cancers in the future

-Talk with your doctor about what you should watch for and what can be done to help prevent complications.
+Your healthcare providers will talk with you about the risks and side effects related to your treatment.
+Ask your doctor what you should watch for and what can be done to help manage or prevent side effects.

 What can I do to prevent AIDS-related cancers?